Skip to main content

 Do not mix lookup methods in one CSV.

-• In that case, rows without a valid customer_id can be skipped, even if they include an email.
+• In those batches, rows without a valid customer_id can be skipped even if they include an email.

-Best practice: use either customer IDs for all rows, or emails for all rows.
+Best practice: use either customer IDs for all rows, or emails for all rows, so matching behavior stays predictable.

 Existing customers only